-Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
-Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
-Subscribers may access the following website links:
+Adbrands Account Assignments track account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 Recent stories from Adbrands Update:

 Adbrands Weekly Update 9th July 2015: Watch out Dentsu, there's another Japanese marketing group on the international acquisition trail.
 After testing the water with a few minor purchases on the US West Coast, Hakuhodo DY Holdings, the #2 group in Japan after Dentsu, has made its first truly significant Western purchase with a deal to acquire the Canadian-based creative boutique Sid Lee.
 HQed in Montreal, that agency already has a presence in New York, Paris and Amsterdam, and will expand into Asia with assistance from its new owners.
 It will retain its existing management, but will be overseen by former Omnicom executive Michael Birkin, who runs Hakuhodo's Kyu division, which houses a handful of other rather less well-known US agencies.
 No terms were disclosed for the deal, but it's understood that Sid Lee's part-shareholder Cirque du Soleil will maintain a realtionship with the agency.